johngage/voteA/content/journalism/questions.md

-# Reporter's questions to build baseline data for a jurisdiction for for Election 2020
+# Reporter's questions to build baseline data for a jurisdiction for Election 2020

 Goal: build a **Reporter Template** to capture the basic outline of a registration and voting system in a jurisdiction, with figures of merit.